Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Introduction

 While it is commonly accepted that fluxes and gradients in weakly stable flows are governed by MOST \citep{grachev2015}, numerical studies supporting this hypothesis have hitherto focused on weakly stable flows stratified by surface cooling only \citep{shah2014,deusebio2014}.
 The current consensus in the SABL research community is that MOST fails for strongly stratified flows where turbulence is significantly inhibited and wave motions become a dominant feature of the flow \citep{ohya1997,mahrt2014, williams2017}.
 To the best of our knowledge, the impact of multiple stratification mechanisms on the scaling of flow fields and applicability of MOST as theorized in \citet{kitaigorodskii1988,zilitinkevich2000}, i.e. when stratification is not solely an outcome of surface cooling, has not yet been validated by numerical investigations.

 In the present work, we perform direct numerical simulations (DNS) to study the dynamics of an initially neutral open-channel flow at constant bulk Reynolds number subjected abruptly to different strengths of ambient stratification.
 The open-channel flow configuration has been adopted in the numerical studies by \citet{nieuwstadt2005} and \citet{flores2011} to investigate stably stratified turbulence.
 The chief distinguishing aspect of our study is the simultaneous existence of two separate stratification mechanisms, one being a prescribed ambient stratification imposed through a constant Brunt-Vais\"al\"a frequency $N_a$ in the governing equations, and the other being a constant cooling buoyancy flux imposed at the bottom surface of the open-channel.
 This configuration treats the ambient stratification, which serves to model the free-atmosphere stratification, independent of the surface buoyancy flux, as suggested in \cite{zilitinkevich2000,kitaigorodskii1988}.
-Experimentally, an independently pre-stratified linear temperature profile has been investigated in \citet{ohya2003} without recognizing its implications as a stratification mechanism independent of the surface cooling applied in the experiments.
-Note that in prior works, \cite{ohya1997} and \cite{ohya2001} adopted a uniform temperature profile that was stratified through surface cooling only.
-The significance of our approach is that due to the presence of prescribed ambient stratification, which is in addition to and independent of the surface cooling, dynamics of flow stabilization is no longer controlled by a surface flux characterized by the Obukhov length $L$ alone.
+Obviously, in more realistic situations, the independent atmospheric stratification may not be constant throughout; however, a constant ambient stratification as chosen in the present study significantly facilitates our analysis to provide important insights.
+Experimentally, an independently pre-stratified linear temperature profile was investigated in \citet{ohya2003} without recognizing its implications as a stratification mechanism independent of the surface cooling applied in their experiments.
+Note that in prior works, \cite{ohya1997} and \cite{ohya2001} had adopted a uniform temperature profile that was stratified through surface cooling only.
+The significance of our approach is that due to the presence of a prescribed ambient stratification, which is in addition to and independent of the surface cooling, dynamics of flow stabilization is no longer controlled by a surface flux characterized by the Obukhov length $L$ alone.
 Our flow configuration is hence more general than the configurations that have been investigated in other numerical studies \citep{legaspi_waite_2020,armenio2002channel,flores2011,taylor2005}, in which one of the two stratification mechanisms have been adopted without realizing that the type of stratification mechanisms do affect turbulent characteristics.